RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-04-24-UrayasuD-Rocks_V_ShizuokaBlueRevs.md

 # Player Level Predictions

-With the player model, I predicted Urayasu D-Rocks to win by 0.78,  and Shizuoka Blue Revs won by 23.0.
-That's an absolute error of 23.8 for the margin of victory, while the average error as been 13.9 for the past six months.
-So this prediction was more accurate than 15.0% of my recent predictions.
+With the player model, I predicted Shizuoka Blue Revs to win by 0.18,  and Shizuoka Blue Revs won by 23.0.
+That's an absolute error of 22.8 for the margin of victory, while the average error as been 14.0 for the past six months.
+So this prediction was more accurate than 16.5% of my recent predictions.
 ## Projected Performances - Player Model